duckietown/docs-brown/book/doc-sky/15-project3-pidcontrollers/30-tuning.md

   print "Roll  low, hi:", self.roll_low._i, self.roll._i
   print "Pitch low, hi:", self.pitch_low._i, self.pitch._i
   ```
   Perform one flight.
 After the drone takes off, do not give it movement commands but allow it to drift.
 (Don’t allow it to hit anything though!
 You might have to kill or take over if it drifts a lot.)
 Note the following from this flight (you do not need to record answers to these questions):
   * Which way does it drift?
   * How much does it drift?
 (Or in other words, roughly how long could you stay within a square meter of where you started?)
   * What are the low frequency I terms for roll and pitch after your flight?
   * Were they moving up or down?

   At the end of the flight, the low-rate I-terms will have moved.
 Check what these values are by looking at \`4 in the screen.
 Set `self.roll_low._i` and `self.pitch_low._i` to these new values.
 Repeat this process until these values converge.
 Note that differences in the battery placement will cause enough change in the weight distribution to need very different initial values.
 You might need three or four flights until you converge.
 Typical values range between -20 and 20, but can also have a greater magnitude depending on the weight distribution.
 Report your **final** roll and pitch low-rate I-terms.

 ## Problem 4: Flying with Your Altitude PID!
 Now that the planar PIDs are tuned, and you have found a value for `throttle_low.init_i` that allows the drone to take off at a reasonable rate, you will be using your altitude PID to control the height of the drone.
 To tune your altitude PID, you will first use the Ziegler-Nichols tuning method to generate an initial set of tuning values.
 You will then fine tune these values similar to how you tuned the drone in simulation.

-To do this, we'll quit the <i>pid_controller.py</i> that runs in \`4 of the screen, and we'll instead run <i>student_pid_controller.py</i><sup id="a2">[2](#f2)</sup>.
+To do this, we'll quit the <i>pid_controller.py</i> that runs in \`4 of the screen, and we'll instead run <i>student_pid_controller.py</i> <sup id="a2">[2](#f2)</sup>.
 This will allow your PID to run alongside our planar PIDs, and on top of our throttle low-rate I-term which you found previously.
 Your PID will be responsible for keeping the drone flying steady vertically.

 ### Exercises
-  1. Use the `scp` command to transfer <i>student_pid_controller.py</i>, <i>student_pid_class.py</i>, and <i>z_pid.yaml</i> to the scripts folder of the pidrone_pkg on your drone (the command should be `scp  <PATH TO FILE> pi@<DRONE HOSTNAME>:/home/pi/ws/src/pidrone_pkg/scripts/`).
+  1. Use the `scp` command to transfer <i>student_pid_controller.py</i>, <i>student_pid_class.py</i>, and <i>z_pid.yaml</i> to the scripts folder of the pidrone_pkg on your drone.
   On your drone, in _z_pid.yaml_, set $K$ to 1250 and the rest of the gain constants to 0.
 Now, go to \`4 in the screen, and press ctrl-c to kill the script currently running.
 Run `python student_pid_controller.py` and then fly your drone!
 Slowly increase $K_p$ until you can see the drone moving up and down with uniform oscillations.
 Record your final $K_p$ value as $K_u$, the ultimate gain.

   2. Fly your drone and pause the altitude graph on the web interface when you see two peaks.
 Find the time difference between these two peaks and record this value as $T_u$, the ultimate period.